vsoch/nero2/pages/getting-started/submitting.md

 Slurm supports a variety of job submission techniques.
 By accurately requesting the resources you need, you’ll be able to get your work done.

-!!! tip "Wait times in queue"
+{% include tip.html content="Wait times in queue<br/>

-    As a quick rule of thumb, it's important to keep in mind that the more resources your job requests (CPUs, GPUs, memory, nodes, and time), the longer it may have to wait in queue before it could start.
+As a quick rule of thumb, it's important to keep in mind that the more resources your job requests (CPUs, GPUs, memory, nodes, and time), the longer it may have to wait in queue before it could start.<br/>

-    In other words:
-    accurately requesting resources to match your job's needs will minimize your wait times.
+In other words, accurately requesting resources to match your job's needs will minimize your wait times." %}

 ## How to submit a job